Cambridgeshire and Peterborough Combined Authority: Mayor

 The combined authority is chaired by a directly elected mayor.
 The first election was held on 4 May 2017 for a four-year term of office, with further elections in May 2021 and every fourth year thereafter.
 The mayor's salary has been reported to be £70,000 a year.
+The mayor is a member of the Mayoral Council for England and the Council of the Nations and Regions.

 Membership

 In addition to the elected mayor, the seven constituent local councils, Cambridgeshire County Council, Peterborough City Council, Cambridge City Council, East Cambridgeshire District Council, Fenland District Council, Huntingdonshire District Council and South Cambridgeshire District Council, each nominate one member of the combined authority.
-The Chairman of the Business Board, which functions as the Local Enterprise Partnership for the region, also holds a seat.
+The Cambridgeshire Police and Crime Commissioner also sits on the combined authority, as do representatives appointed by the Cambridgeshire and Peterborough Fire Authority, the Business Board, and the Integrated Care Board.
 Substitute members are also nominated in case of absence.

-Bodies that hold observer status currently include the Cambridgeshire and Peterborough Clinical Commissioning Group, the Cambridgeshire and Peterborough Fire Authority and the Cambridgeshire Police and Crime Commissioner.
+The combined authority's administrative functions are hosted at Huntingdonshire District Council's headquarters at Pathfinder House in Huntingdon.